Heroin Addiction in America

 - Financial stability gets worse

-- Needle or track marks between legs, on arms or on legs
+- Needle or track marks between legs, inside the arms, or on legs

-This specific opiate drug can also cause you to have respiratory failure.
-While high off heroin, your breathing rates get abnormally slower than it should be and if the addict has taken more than the necessary amount, their breathing could stop all together causing death.
+- Respiratory Issues – This specific opiate drug can also cause you to have respiratory failure.
+While high off heroin, your breathing rates get abnormally slower than it should be and if the addict has taken more than the necessary amount, their breathing could stop altogether causing death.

-Large doses of heroin can also cause severe heart damage and result in death.
-That is, Heroin addicts who typically abuse the drug by injecting it are at a much higher risk of damaging their veins and arteries that carry blood to and from your heart which can cause them to shrink, swell up or even close completely.
+- Heart Damage – Large doses of heroin can also cause severe heart issues and result in death.
+That is, heroin addicts who typically abuse the drug by injecting it are at a much higher risk of damaging their veins and arteries that carry blood to and from the heart.
+Eventually, this can cause arteries to shrink, swell up or even close completely.
 In addition, the heart works hard to try and keep the long-abused body alive and function with drugs in its system.
 This is not normal, so there are additional strain and complications to the heart.

-Your digestive system is not safe either, chronic heroin users may often get constipated as their food and water now begins to more extremely slow through their passages.
+- Stomach Problems – Your digestive system is not safe either.
+Chronic heroin users may often get constipated as their food and water now begins to move extremely slow through their passages.

 Causes Of Heroin Addiction

 After taking this drug, the user generally starts to feel sincerely and deeply happy, relaxed and at ease.
-Users usually describe these sensations as warm and relaxing.
-Quite often the addiction may start from prescription pain pills such as Vicodin and other opiates.
-The addict will typically run out of their medication or it may become to costly to obtain the medication on the street.
-In many cases loved ones addicted to opiates will turn to heroin as a cheaper and more readily available alternative to pain pills.
+Users usually describe these sensations as warm and relaxing, although temporarily felt.
+Quite often the addiction may start with prescription pain pills such as Vicodin and other opiates.
+The addict will typically run out of their medication or it may become too costly to obtain the medication on the street.
+In many cases, loved ones addicted to opiates will turn to heroin as a cheaper and more readily available alternative to pain pills.
 This goes to show that nearly anyone can fall into the grip of heroin addiction.

 It is also common to mix opiates with a class of drugs called benzodiazepines such as Xanax.